 Jenn Vicious is an editor, graphic designer, and anarchist living in Santa Cruz, CA. She is also the author of askjennvicious.com, an advice and social etiquette blog for radical subcultures.
 You can follow her on twitter and facebook.

-John Walker is a freelance journalist who lives in Brooklyn.
-Their work can be found on Vice, Teen Vogue, Fusion, Mic, Lit Hub, and some other places.
-They actually did just come here to dance.
+Harron Walker is a freelance journalist who lives in Brooklyn.
+Her work can be found on Vice, Teen Vogue, Fusion, Mic, Lit Hub, and some other places.
+She actually did just come here to dance.

 Maya Weeks is an artist and amateur oceanographer from California working on a feminist counterlogistics.
 Her current project is a book about the myth of the Great Pacific Garbage Patch.
 Find her on Tumblr.